pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 cp –r /rfanfs/pnl-zorro/Tutorial/Case01183_NiPype/raw/* /rfanfs/pnl-zorro/home/<yourdirectory>/PipelineTraining
 ```

-This may take a while
+This may take a while.

 In your **PipelineTraining** directory you should now find 3 files and 4 directories.
 It is the 4 directories (Diffusion_b3000, T1, T2, and Other) that you care about, and you are now ready to begin the pipeline.